gfgit/ModelRailroadTimetablePlanner/BUILDING.md

 import libraries `*.dll.a`.

 **SQLite 3** does not provide an import library so CMake will NOT find it.
-To manually create an import library from a `*.dll` and associated `*.def` file, go to libraary directory and run:
+To manually create an import library from a `*.dll` and associated `*.def` file, go to library directory and run:
 > `dlltool --dllname sqlite3.dll --def sqlite3.def --output-lib sqlite3.dll.a`

 For more informations see [DLL Import Library Tool](https://www.willus.com/mingw/colinp/win32/tools/dlltool.html)